1Password Review: Quick Expert Summary

 - Permission controls.
 Assign different permissions (view, edit, or manage) to your family members.

 This plan is one of the best value family plans of any password manager.
-I like the option to add extra users for a small fee, which makes it a cost-effect choice for large families.
+I like the option to add extra users for a small fee, which makes 1Password a very affordable choice for large families — 1Password is the only password manager on the market that offers this convenient option.
 The account recovery option is also a bonus, as it isn’t included in 1Password Personal.

 However, LastPass’s family plan offers similar features and covers up to 6 users for slightly cheaper than 1Password Families.